Professor of Hispanic Linguistics

 Research InterestsThis section was last updated on February 26, 2015.

 Professor Callahan's principal area of investigation has been Spanish in the United States, and most of her publications focus on some aspect of the consequences of contact between Spanish and English or of the contact between native and non-native speakers of those languages.
-These consequences are examined in the contexts of codeswitching, language attitudes, language and identity, intercultural communication, and heritage language maintenance.
+These consequences are examined in the contexts of codeswitching, language attitudes, language and identity, intercultural communication, linguistic landscapes, and heritage language maintenance.

 This section was last updated on July 19, 2015.